NotLawson/battlestats/README.md

 - The latest version of all the packages in requirements.txt, unless specified.
 - [Just](https://just.systems/man/en/quick-start.html) is also quite useful, so I'd install that
 - A Postgres database with a default database of postgres.
 This app will sort out setting up the tables.
 If you run this inside of a docker stack (e.g. the compose.yml file in the root of this repository), please make sure you set the config.json file's database variables to the same as the variables for the postgres container.
 Likewise, please match the database variable to the ones needed to contact a bare metal postgres installation.
+- A Redis instance.
+This allows the main.py server and the task runner to communicate.

 Then just run the main Python file (main.py).
 It'll start a webserver on the port specified in the config file.

+You also need to run task_runner.py, which will start a task runner for the main server

+## Todo

+- Finish entering ship details into the modules/defaults.py file.
+Use the BattleTabs wiki to get the ability description, and the BattleTabs Damage Table to get the DPT values.
+- Finish fleshing out the website
+- Finish making the website pretty
+- Create the backend functions for all of this
+- Finish creating the tasks for the task runner
+- Create some documentation for the BattleTabs API at https://battletabs.fly.io/graphql (you should be able to get the schema from it, just create some docs)